domvm/domvm/README.md

 ]

 ["h1", [													// explicit child array can be provided
-	["em", "Important!"],									// (but first child cannot be a getter ["sub", "tiny"],										// or text/number...cause ambiguous)
+	["em", "Important!"],									// (but first child cannot be a function ["sub", "tiny"],										// or string...cause ambiguous)
 	[														// any sub-arrays will get flattened ["strong", "stuff"],								// but are subject to same conditions ["em", "more stuff"],